mxstbr/mxstbr.github.io/_posts/2016-12-02-styled-components-magic-explained.md

 // -> "another one"
 ```

-Let's try calling it with parenthesis abd a template literal with an interpolated function again:
+Let's try calling it with parenthesis and a template literal with an interpolated function again:

 ```javascript
 execFuncArgs(`Hi, ${() => { console.log('Executed!') }}`)